 What is a cosmetic treatment?

 Typical procedures include hair, scar and blemish reduction, vascular lesion and acne treatment, skin rejuvenation and tattoo removal.
 In these procedures, the treatment is confined to various layers of the skin depending on the outcome desired.
-Other procedures such as laser liposuction (fat reduction) and LED photodynamic therapy (phototherapy incorporating the use of skin sensitising medication) are considered surgical cosmetic procedures and should only be performed by qualified registered medical practitioners.
+Other procedures such as laser liposuction (fat reduction) and LED photodynamic therapy (phototherapy incorporating the use of skin sensitising medication) are either surgical or significant medical cosmetic procedures, and should only be performed by qualified registered medical practitioners.

 How do lasers, IPLs and LEDs provide treatment outcomes and what are the risks?